home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 #### Anna P1

-A thermostat paired with an energy monitor can transform the way you manage energy.
+A smart thermostat [combined](https://www.plugwise.com/en_US/products/anna-p1) with an energy monitor can transform the way you manage energy.
 If your solar setup generates surplus energy and you're charged for it, this combination ensures that excess solar power is redirected efficiently.
 Powering your heat pump for instance to make the most of renewable energy.
 Do you have a setup like this?
 We’d love to hear your experience!

 #### Stick